 Our employees are no stranger to service.
 Whether through duty in the Armed Forces or community outreach where we live and work, the Lockheed Martin team knows what it means to give back.

-With nearly 100,000 employees across the globe, the impact of our team through community service is vast.
-In 2018, 2,450 Lockheed Martin employees were honored with a President’s Volunteer Service Award (PVSA) for their substantial work in 2017.
-Thirty of those also received the prestigious Lifetime Service Award for 4,000 or more hours.
+With approximately 105,000 employees across the globe, the impact of our team through community service is vast.
+This year, 2,418 Lockheed Martin employees were honored with a President’s Volunteer Service Award (PVSA) for their substantial work in 2018.
+Twenty three of those also received the prestigious Lifetime Service Award for 4,000 or more hours.

 If you really want to know the heart of Lockheed Martin, meet Gene, Paula, Cheri, Pat, Julianne, Carl, Crystal, Benito, Mary and Troy.

 Gene Richards’ life is one full of service and gratitude.
 Growing up in a military family, Gene developed a strong appreciation for what you have and giving back to others.
 In his constant effort to give, Gene made the noblest action of service and joined the United States Air Force and is now an honored disabled veteran.
 Filtering down what his parents taught him, his family also followed in his footsteps of servitude.
 In March of 2011, Gene’s daughter was serving in the Air Force stationed at Misawa, Japan when a tsunami struck the coast.
 Her husband was deployed to the Middle East at the time, and the base evacuated the dependents.
 With his daughter unable to leave, she boarded her two small sons on a plane with other families bound for California, where Gene traveled from Texas to meet them.